 - Meanwhile, prepared the filling by stirring together all the filling ingredients.
 Set aside.

 - When dough has risen, remove to a flour dusted work surface and gently deflate.
-Roll dough in to a rectangle about 1/2 inch thick.
-Spread filling over dough, then roll up dough jelly-roll style.
+Divide dough into two even pieces.
+Roll one piece of dough in to a rectangle about 1/2 inch thick.
+Spread 1/2 of the filling over dough, then roll up dough jelly-roll style.

-- For loaf: Cut jelly roll in to 8-10 slices.
+- Cut jelly roll in to 8-10 slices.
 Snug slices next to each other in prepared loaf pan.
+Repeat with remaining piece of dough and remaining filling.

 - Beat egg in a small bowl, then brush over dough.
 Sprinkle with garlic powder, salt and pepper, then scatter a bit more Parmesan and mozzarella over top.
 Drizzle with a bit of olive oil, over-top.
 Cover with plastic wrap and let rise until dough is puffy, about 45-60 minutes.